mknblch/vpipe/README.md

 # Image processing & contour extraction

 This is my [AVGL](https://www.avantgarde-labs.de) Hackathon 2018 Project - an image processing pipeline using J8 functional patterns.
-It contains some basic processing units for image transformation.
-Just enough to enhance the image to a point where contours can be extracted flawlessly.
-Though it is not limited to image data in any way.

-## Usage
+## Overview

+The framework utilizes the power and simplicity of j8's functional patterns to get its work done.
+They provide everything needed to build an image processing pipeline.
+In fact, the part of the code I would call the _framework_ consists of only a few classes like `Source`, `Split` and `Merge`.
+Im using Sarxos's great [Webcam Capture Library](https://github.com/sarxos/webcam-capture) to access data stream from my webcam.
+Everything else is implemented as separate processing unit.

-A processing unit is nothing more then a `java.util.function.Function<I, O>` which itself can be composed to a full processing pipeline using its built-in methods `compose(..)` and `andThen(..)`.
-Additionally a `Source<T>` interface exists which is just a `Supplier<T>` with some helper methods to chain it with these functions.
+Processing units are nothing more then a `java.util.function.Function<I, O>` which itself can be composed to a full processing pipeline using its built-in methods `compose(..)` and `andThen(..)`.
+Additionally the `Source<T>` interface exists which is just an extended `Supplier<T>` with some helper methods to chain it with processing units.

+These units are defined in `de.mknblch.vpipe.Functions.*` and implement some basic image processing functions like Color/Intensity-to-Color/Intensity image transformation, spatial convolution, contour extraction and some visualization units to transform the image back into a `BufferedImage`.

+A common pipe is shown below:

 ```
     import static de.mknblch.vpipe.Functions.*;

     final Source<BufferedImage> pipe = SarxosWebcamSource.choose()
             .connectTo(grayscale())
-            .connectTo(gamma(20))
             .connectTo(contrast(2))
             .connectTo(contours(128))
-            .connectTo(renderAll(640, 480))
+            .connectTo(renderAll(640, 480));
-            .connectTo(toBufferedImage());

     Viewer.start(pipe);
 ```

-**(incomplete) list of built-in functions**:

-- Convolution
-- signal split into parallel processing chains (by [jkraml](https://github.com/jkraml))
-- Delation / Erosion
-- pixel based enhancement like grayscale, gamma & contrast
-- threshold based contour extraction
-- some visualizers

-## Usage
+####  Maven

 Yep - Im using github as [poor-mans-repo](https://stackoverflow.com/questions/14013644/hosting-a-maven-repository-on-github) ;)